 Select 3.1.1.a or 3.1.1.b, below.

 3.1.1.a Housing Allowance: Consistent with federal law, the Board will annually designate a portion of salary as a Housing Allowance once the Minister has ascertained the expected cost of housing.
-OR.1.1.b Parsonage: The Minister will have free use of the parsonage at [address].
-The fair rental value of the Parsonage is estimated at $_________ and may be adjusted annually by the Board as appropriate.
-All reasonable and necessary maintenance and repairs will be performed promptly at the Congregation’s expense.
-In addition, the Congregation will provide a Parsonage Allowance of $___________ to be used by the Minister for utilities, cable, phone and internet, lawn care, snow removal, and other incidental expenses associated with the Parsonage.
-This amount will be reviewed annually and adjusted as determined by the Board.

 3.2 Employee Benefits and Professional Expenses: Consistent with UUA Compensation Standards, the Congregation agrees to provide employee benefits as follows: